tanbro/redis_func_cache/README.md

 1. Contextual State Isolation

-   The [ContextVar](https://docs.python.org/3/library/contextvars.html#contextvars.ContextVar) based `disabled()` context manager and other cache control context managers ensure thread and coroutine isolation.
+   The [ContextVar](https://docs.python.org/3/library/contextvars.html#contextvars.ContextVar) based `mode()` and `mask_mode()` context manager and other cache control context managers ensure thread and coroutine isolation.
 Each thread or async task maintains its own independent state, preventing cross-context interference.

 Atomicity is a key feature of this library.
 All cache operations (both read and write) are implemented using Redis Lua scripts, which are executed atomically by the Redis server.
 This means that each script runs in its entirety without being interrupted by other operations, ensuring data consistency even under high concurrent load.